 An appropriate number of candidates will be called to interview, having regard to the required size of the panel in the context of the expected number of positions to be filled over the duration of the panel.
-A Shortlisting Board or Boards, comprising members from the Law Reform Commission and an external member, will be appointed to shortlist the candidates to be invited to be interviewed.
+A Shortlisting Board or Boards, comprising members from the Law Reform Commission and an external member, will be appointed to shortlist the candidates to be invited for interview.

-In deciding whether to shortlist candidates, the Shortlisting Board or Boards will examine a candidate's application form, including the essay, and assess this material against the requirements for the role as set out in the Information Booklet, and identify which candidates have best demonstrated that they have met the requirements for the role.
+In deciding whether to shortlist candidates, the Shortlisting Board or Boards will examine a candidate's application form and assess this material against the requirements for the role as set out in the Information Booklet, and identify which candidates have best demonstrated that they have met the requirements for the role.